kahawai-sre/msdndevtest/README.md

   ```
   Install-Module oh-my-posh -Scope CurrentUser
   ```
-4. From the powershell prompt, run:
+4. From the powershell prompt in Windows Terminal, run:
   ```
   notepad $PROFILE
   ```